neerajchowdary889/Performance-Log/README.md

 Step 2: Go to the Performance-Log project Directory.

+- Note: You might need to give permission to execute.
+Use "***chmod +x performance.sh***". you might need to enter this command for every file.
+- Note: Install moreutils by running command "***sudo apt install moreutils***".

 Step 3: Run "***./performance.sh***" command.

 Step 4: Open "***performance.log***" to see Temperatures, RAM usage, CPU utilization and Disk usage.

 Step 5: Press "***CTRL C***" in terminal to stop performance.sh running.

-- Note: You might need to give permission to execute.
-Use "***chmod +x performance.sh***". you might need to enter this command for every file.